 The applicant should present a completed application and official documentation of the following:

 Summer admission - March 1

 The coursework completed as a Non-Degree Seeking Student is at the graduate level.
 A transcript showing graduate credits may be obtained from the Registrar’s Office.

-This coursework may be transferred into a degree program.
+This coursework may be transferred into a degree program at McWilliams School of Biomedical Informatics.
 No grade lower than a “B” will be accepted to transfer into the certificate, master’s or doctoral programs.